randypeck/Arduino/Screamo/Screamo Overview.md

 ## 12. Original/Impulse Mode Rule Details

+### 12.1 Switch and Lamp Overview

-Each playfield switch has a distinct behavior and score impact, depending on whether it is lit (if can be lit) and the status of the Selection Unit and other simulated electromechanical devices.
+- Each playfield switch has a distinct behavior and score impact, depending on whether it is lit (if can be lit) and the status of the Selection Unit and other simulated electromechanical devices.

+ - Original rules call for a five-ball game; no extra balls are awarded.
+Because the Ball Trough Release mechanism is new, and because we have disabled an original gate that held balls drained via the Gobble Hole, we will use the new ball release mechanism to release five balls per game, less one if a ball is detected in the ball lift at game start.
+   - If there are balls in either kickout at the start of the game, disable slingshot and flipper power, and eject balls and wait to see them in either the Gobble Hole or bottom drains before the first ball is released.
+   - If a ball happens to be detected in the Ball Lift at the start of a game, we will call that Ball 1, and only release four additional balls from the trough.
+   - If a ball happens to be in the Shooter Lane at the start of a game, we won't be able to see it and the player will effectively start with an extra ball.
+ - NOTE: On original game, the 10K Bell is physically tied to the 10K Unit, so every 10K score increment rings the bell.
+In this simulation, therefore, we will ring the 10K Bell on every 10K score increment.
+ - On every 100K score increment, we will ring the 100K Bell (and also the 10K Bell, since 100K includes a 10K increment).
+ - Each time a WHITE INSERT is lit (even if already lit), we will ring the Selection Bell.
+ - Each time a CREDIT is added (coin mech or special), we will fire the Credit Unit step-up coil and fire the Knocker.

+- Pressing Start button once does the following:
+  - Turns on Score Motor.
+  - Deducts one credit (if credits > 0).
+(Motor cycle 1, Slot 1)
+  - Fires the Relay Reset Bank coil.
+(Slot 1)
+  - Opens the ball tray.
+(Slot 1)
+  - Fires the Relay Reset Bank coil again.
+(Slot 4)
+  - Releases the 1M/100K rapid reset.
+(Slot 5)
+  - Resets score to zero via Score Motor timing.
+(Motor cycles 2 and possibly 3)
+  - Turns off Score Motor.
+(After score reset complete)
+  - Fires Ball Release coil to release one ball into Ball Lift (if not already present.)
+  - NOTE: The ball tray remains open until the first point is scored.

+### 12.2 Replays

+- There are a few ways to win a free game (add a credit via the Credit Unit step-up coil):
+  - Each time the SCORE is updated, we will evaluate to see if a replay score has been achieved:
+    - One replay each at 4.5M, 6M, 7M, 8M, and 9M points.
+  - If all five balls drain via Gobble Hole (the SPECIAL WHEN LIT insert will be lit on the 5th ball), one replay is awarded.
+  - Each time a SPOTTED NUMBER is awarded (lighting the corresponding white insert), we will evaluate the 1-9 Number Matrix for patterns that award replays:
+      - Any 3-in-a-row (horizontal, vertical, or diagonal) awards 1 replay (only 1 3-in-a-row scores).
+      - Four corners (1, 3, 7, 9) and center (5) awards 5 replays.
+      - Making 1-3 awards 20 replays.

+- ### 12.3 Scoring Rules

 - Scoring Events:
-  - Hitting either slingshot awards 10K points.
+  - Hitting either SLINGSHOT awards 10K points.
+This is invariable.
-  - Hitting a bumper awards 10K points and extinguishes its lamp.
+  - Hitting a BUMPER awards 10K points and extinguishes its lamp, whether last lit bumper or not.
-  - Hitting the last lit bumper, in this order:
+  - Hitting the last lit bumper, in addition to awarding 10K and extinguishing the lamp:
-    - Simultaneously extinguishes the lamp, awards 10K points, and lights the spotted number.
-No motor activity.
+    - Simultaneously lights the spotted number (if not already lit).
+    - Fires the Relay Reset Bank coil.
+    - Re-lights all bumper lamps.
+    - Rings the Selection Bell.
-    - Re-lights all bumper lamps and awards 500K points.
-One motor cycle.
+    - Awards 500K points via one motor cycle.
-  - Hitting any of the nine Side Targets awards 10K points and advances spotted (red) number (via the Selection Unit).
+  - Hitting any of the nine SIDE TARGETS fires the Selection Unit, which:
+    - Awards 10K points (via a switch on the Selection Unit).
+    - Advances spotted (Red) number (via the Selection Unit).
+    - Sometimes lights or extinguishes the Hat rollover lamps (via the Selection Unit).
+      - See Selection Unit details below for the sequence of Red inserts and Hat lamp states.
-  - Rolling over any Hat awards 10K points, or 100K points if lit.
+  - Rolling over any HAT SWITCH awards 10K points, or 100K points if lit.
     - Rolling over a lit Hat does not extinguish it (because the Selection Unit controls Hat lamps, and only the nine Side Targets advance the Selection Unit).
-  - Landing in either Left or Right Kickout awards 500K points.
+  - Landing in either LEFT or RIGHT KICKOUTs awards 500K points.
 If lit, also awards spotted number.
     - Landing in a lit Kickout does not extinguish it (because the 10K Unit controls Kickout lamps, and Kickouts do NOT advance the 10K Unit).
-  - Draining via Left or Right Drain Rollover awards 100K points.
+  - Draining via LEFT or RIGHT DRAIN ROLLOVER awards 100K points.
 If lit, also awards spotted number.
     - Draining via a lit Drain Rollover does not extinguish it (because the 10K Unit controls Rollover lamps, and Rollovers do NOT advance the 10K Unit).
-  - Draining via Center Drain awards 500K points.
+  - Draining via CENTER DRAIN ROLLOVER awards 500K points.
-  - Ball draining via Gobble Hole awards 500K points and (always) awards spotted number.
+  - Ball draining via GOBBLE HOLE awards 500K points and (always) awards spotted number.
   - If all five balls drain via Gobble Hole, a replay is also awarded.

-  - Each time the score is updated, we will evaluate to see if a replay score has been achieved:
-    - 1 Replay each at 4.5M, 6M, 7M, 8M, and 9M points.

-- Bumpers:
-  - There are seven bumpers, each labeled with a letter: S, C, R, E, A, M, O.
+- Bumpers: There are seven bumpers, each labeled with a letter: S, C, R, E, A, M, O.  Bumpers are initially lit and extinguised when hit.
-  - Hitting a lit bumper awards the spotted number (lighting the corresponding white insert) and advances the 10K Unit by one step.
-  - Hitting an unlit bumper advances the 10K Unit by one step only.
-  - When all seven bumpers are lit and hit, the last hit awards 500K points and rings the Selection Bell.

 - The 1-9 Number Matrix:
   - The red numbered inserts (1-9) indicate the "spotted number" determined by the Selection Unit.
+    - There is always exactly one red insert lit at any time.
-  - The white numbered inserts (1-9) indicate the "awarded number", which is lit when various events occur:
+  - The corresponding white numbered inserts (1-9) indicate the "awarded number", which is lit when various events occur:
     - When the ball hits a lighted "Spots Number When Lit" kickout or drain rollover switch.
     - When the ball drains via the gobble hole.
     - When all seven lit bumpers are hit.